SandraKNG/LakeErie_animal-excretion/README.md

 # LakeErie_animal-excretion
 Analysis of nutrient excretion rates by nine fish species and two dreissenid mussels in the Western Basin of Lake Erie.
-This code belongs to the paper **The missing piece to nutrient management in lakes: animal-mediated nutrient cycling** in press in *Ecosphere*.
+This code belongs to the paper **The missing piece to nutrient management in lakes: animal-mediated nutrient cycling** published in *Ecosphere*.

 Authored by: